-The gross monthly salary to be used for the budget application is the monthly salary for the 1st project year.
-For projects spanning multiple years, an annual indexation of 2% may be applied.
-Upon submission of the final financial report, the actual average gross monthly wage per project year must be reported.
-Agency Innovation and Entrepreneurship reserves the right to limit the staffing costs eligible for support upon evaluation.
+The gross monthly salary to be applied for budget requests is the average gross monthly salary over the 1st project year.
+For projects that extend over several project years, an annual indexation of 2% may be applied.
+VLAIO reserves the right to limit the subsidisable personnel costs during evaluation.